maximschu/fusion/IR/README.md

 ## Extracting Data Using USB
-1. Download pysenxor-master.zip [[Link](https://github.com/maximschu/fusion/blob/main/IR/pysenxor-master.zip)] contained in the IR folder
+1. Download [pysenxor-master.zip](https://github.com/maximschu/fusion/blob/main/IR/pysenxor-master.zip) contained in this directory
    (setup.py in this zip has been slightly altered for non raspberry pi usage - eliminates the need of SPI)

 2. ```